proc51123/NESRV/README.md

 # NESRV — A Custom RISC-V Processor

-**NESRV** is a RISC-V processor designed and developed by three friends — **N**, **E**, and **S** — as part of an academic and exploratory initiative into open-source hardware.
+**NESRV** is a RISC-V processor designed and developed as part of an academic and exploratory initiative into open-source hardware.
 The project is built with modular RTL in SystemVerilog, simulated using Verilator, and prepared for physical design using OpenLane.

 ---